 PEC 148 - Physical Fitness Theory and Practice

 This course is designed to provide a complete fitness experience.
 This course includes sections specific to different areas of activity including, but not limited to: Fitness Training, Yoga, Tai Chi, Tae Kwon Do, Cardio Bootcamp, Aqua Fitness, Personal Defense (offerings may vary from semester to semester).
 It will also include a comprehensive fitness assessment and interpretation that will generate a personalized exercise prescription, which will be executed in a monitored program specific to assigned fitness subject, topic, or theme.
 Lecture topics will include the benefits of exercise, safety, program design, components of fitness, and other timely topics.
 The online section(s) of this class require(s) outside physical activity and testing outside the online medium.
-One class hour, two laboratory hours.

 Course Learning Outcomes